AntonRn/AntonRn/README.md

-- 👋 Hi, I’m @AntonRn
+- 👋 Greetings, I'm Ronny aka AntonRn.
-- 👀 I’m interested in Web programming, OOP, asynchronous web page and related things...
+- 👀 I’m interested in Full Stack Development, Web Apps, AI and Automations .
-- 🌱 I’m currently learning PHP POO & PDO...
+- I've experience working with databases, schemas, ETLs and ML development with apache spark, pandas, Scikit-learn and learning to use Polars.
-- 💞️ I’m looking to collaborate on any project which feed my learning...
+- Currently interested on developing web apps linked to automations, chatbots and backend.
-- 📫 How to reach me ...
+- Experienced data analyst.

 <!---
 AntonRn/AntonRn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.